mahmutaunal/Kodex/privacy_policy.md

 Kodex may request access to:
 - **Camera**: Only used for scanning QR codes.
 - **Storage (optional)**: For saving generated QR codes to your gallery.
+- **Media Access (optional)**: To select an image from your gallery and scan a QR or barcode from it.
+The image is processed locally and never stored or transmitted.

 No other permissions are requested or required.